Medical Faculty

 Contact us

-Please send us an email if you are interested in the program so that we can provide further details or answer any questions you may have: international.office@med.lmu.de
+Please send us an email if you are interested in the program so that we can provide further details or answer questions you may have: international.office@med.lmu.de